SAP-archive/devtoberfest-2021/topics/Week2_Best_Practices/README.md

 ### Guidance for developing RAP applications in ABAP

-Date / time TBA
+Tuesday 12 October 0800 BST (London) 0900 CEST (Berlin) 1330 IST (Bengaluru)

-Hear directly from one of the pre-eminent developers in the RESTful ABAP Programming (RAP) space, about recommended techniques and approaches in the language that powers the core of SAP S/4HANA and many other platforms.
+Hear directly from one of the pre-eminent developers in the ABAP RESTful Application Programming Model (RAP) space, about recommended techniques and approaches in the language that powers the core of SAP S/4HANA and many other platforms.

 <table border="0px" width="100%">
 <tr>